.

 Table of Content

-The Foreign Exchange Management Act (FEMA) has rules for any foreign earned capital which the NRIs have to follow while investing in India.
-As per the law, NRIs are allowed to invest in stocks, mutual funds and real estate etc. To access the capital markets, NRIs can opt for the Portfolio Investment Scheme or the Direct Subscription Route.
+The Foreign Exchange Management Act (FEMA) has rules for any foreign-earned capital that NRIs have to follow while investing in India.
+As per the law, NRIs are allowed to invest in stocks, mutual funds and real estate, etc. To access the capital markets, NRIs can opt for the Portfolio Investment Scheme or the Direct Subscription Route.

-If you want to send the amount out of India after redemption, you should opt for NRE account before investing.
+If you want to send the amount out of India after redemption, you should opt for an NRE account before investing.
 NRIs have to maintain transparency while investing in India.
-The facility of redemption of capital invested from India is only available to NRIs, and thus provide their overseas address while filling the NRI banking form.
+The facility of redemption of capital invested from India is only available to NRIs, and thus, they must provide their overseas address while filling out the NRI banking form.

-Both the NRE and NRO accounts serve different purposes.
-An NRE account allows easy repatriability and transferability The NRO account is used to maintain funds generated from Indian income sources so if you have an Indian income source, opt for an NRO account.
-But, if you just want to convert foreign income into Indian currency, the NRE account would be an ideal choice.
-NRE account deposits earn tax-free interest with no restrictions on repatriation.
+It’s crucial to have a detailed understanding of the NRE NRO account difference.
+An NRE account allows easy repatriability and transferability.
+The NRO account is used to maintain funds generated from Indian income sources, so if you have an Indian income source, opt for an NRO account.
+But if you just want to convert foreign income into Indian currency, the NRE account would be an ideal choice.
+NRE account deposits earn tax-free interest with no restrictions on repatriation of funds.

 The Indian government provides a host of benefits to NRI investors.
 The biggest NRI account benefits with India Infoline include accounts that can be opened online through video verification and various tools being made available to the NRIs.
 With the variety of NRI investing tools offered by India Infoline, you can have a rewarding investing journey in India.